Chrisknyfe/picklegd/README.md

 This is a system for "pickling" GDScript objects to byte arrays, using native var_to_bytes plus some code inspection magic.
 It's meant to make it easy for you to send complex data structures (such as large custom classes) over the network to multiplayer peers, or to create your own save system.
+PickleGD is designed to prevent arbitrary code execution in the serialization and deserialization process.

 # Quick Start example